mattermost/docs/source/administration/upgrade.md

       2. Determine the appropriate next upgrade for your server:
           - Mattermost `v3.0.x` and `v3.1.x` can upgrade directly to Mattermost `v3.2.x`.
           - Mattermost `v3.0.x` can upgrade directly to Mattermost `v3.1.x`
+          - Mattermost `v2.2.x` can upgrade directly to `v3.1` or `v3.2` but must follow the [extended upgrade guide for `v3.0.x`](http://docs.mattermost.com/administration/upgrade.html#upgrade-to-team-edition-to-3-0-x)
-          - Mattermost `v2.2.x` and below must follow the process to [upgrade to `v3.0.x`](http://docs.mattermost.com/administration/upgrade.html#upgrade-to-team-edition-to-3-0-x) before upgrading further
+          - Mattermost `v2.1.x` and below must follow the process to [upgrade to `v3.0.x`](http://docs.mattermost.com/administration/upgrade.html#upgrade-to-team-edition-to-3-0-x) before upgrading further
       3. Use the [Version Archive table](http://docs.mattermost.com/administration/upgrade.html#version-archive) to find the `[RELEASE URL]` for your desired version and enter `wget [RELEASE URL]` to download.
 For example, to download `vX.X.X`, use `wget https://releases.mattermost.com/X.X.X/mattermost-team-X.X.X-linux-amd64.tar.gz`.
       4. Review **Compatibility** section in [CHANGELOG](http://docs.mattermost.com/administration/changelog.html) for the version downloaded and make sure to follow any instructions.
 2. Stop the Mattermost Server